-This is a hugely exciting opportunity to join a small but ambitious social enterprise start-up that is pioneering hyper-local journalism as a way of increasing participation in the high street and local community life.
+This is an opportunity to join a small but ambitious social enterprise start-up that is pioneering hyper-local journalism as a way of increasing participation in the high street and local community life.

 Make a difference

-The Editor will be managing two local high street titles within our Social Scheme for High Streets Tower Hamlets, a scheme that helps support high streets in areas of deprivation.
+The Digital Editor will be managing a new high street title within our Social Scheme for High Streets Tower Hamlets, a scheme that helps support high streets in areas of deprivation.

-This is an opportunity to use your skills to help have a positive impact on local community life, developing thick networks, celebrating heritage and culture, interviewing local heroes, facilitating economic growth for local businesses, providing opportunities and skills to local people, and a creating a sense of civic pride and belonging for the whole community.
+This is an opportunity to use your skills to help have a positive impact on local community life.
+You will be helping to develop networks, celebrate local heritage and culture, interview local heroes, promote local businesses and the local economy, provide opportunities and skills to local people, and a create a sense of civic pride and belonging for the whole community.

-As founding member of the editorial team you will have the opportunity to be involved in every aspect of the title, to set the strategy and gain huge satisfaction from the successes.
+As one of the founding member of the editorial team you will have the opportunity to be involved in every aspect of the title, to set the strategy and gain huge satisfaction from the successes.

 You will also have the opportunity to be mentored by founder Tabitha Stapely.
 Stapely has extensive experience and networks in the world of magazine publishing, social enterprise, and local authority.
 Stapely was previously Digital Director at Elle magazine; is currently CEO of community development organisation Roman Road Trust; won a place at Cambridge Social Ventures incubator for Social Streets; is an RSA Fellow and has been invited to be a Fellow of Social Innovation at Cambridge University.